afenix/unit-3/readme.md

-# D3 Choropleth Map of Oregon and Northern California Wildfire Ignition Probability
+# D3 Choropleth Map and Bar Chart of Oregon Exploring FEMA Wildfire Risk Data

 **Author:** Alister Fenix @AFenix

 ## Project Description

-This D3.js project creates an interactive choropleth map that visualizes data through hexagonal bins across Oregon and Northern California.
+This D3.js project creates an interactive choropleth map that visualizes data at the county level across Oregon.
 Developed for the GEOG575: Interactive Cartography & Geovisualization course, the goal of this project is to build skills in geovisualization techniques using D3 and topojson.
-This map represents public and private data sets on wildfire, emphasizing spatial distribution and densities with a hexagonal tessellation overlay and includes state boundaries for geographical context.
+This map represents [The National Risk Index Counties Map](https://arcgis.com/home/item.html?id=99e0031f48a543b5a6628c1476074f84) focussing specifially on wildfire risk data summarized at the county level.

 ## Feedback & Contributions

-I welcome insights and constructive criticisms from you to enhance this project further.
+I welcome insights and constructive criticisms to enhance this project further.
 I am particularly interested in suggestions on:
 - Enhancing data representation, scaling, and styling.
 - Innovative features or user interactions that could be integrated.
 - Implementing UX/UI design principles more effectively.